Indictment accuses 25 jail officers of using excessive force

 Maryland corrections secretary Robert Green said all the indicted officers have been on administrative leave since 2018, when the state Department of Public Safety and Correctional Services began investigating the allegations.

-Most recently, disgraced former mayor Catherine Pugh pleaded guilty to federal charges stemming from sales of her self-published children’s books.
-Another former mayor, Sheila Dixon, left office in 2010 as part of a plea deal for misappropriating about $500 in gift cards meant for needy families.

-The city’s corruption-riddled police department remains under a federal consent following the April 2015 death of a young black man, Freddie Gray, while in police custody.
-The department also has been rocked by a string of indictments and guilty pleas by task force officers accused of extortion, robbery, falsifying evidence, reselling seized drugs.
+“This case represents our strong effort to root out people who don’t belong in the field where public safety and rehabilitation is the mission,” Green told reporters.
+“This is a disturbing case, but it does not represent nor should it cast a shadow on the commitment and integrity of the exceptional correctional professionals in this department.”

-Mosby said 21 of the 25 indicted officers were taken into custody Tuesday.
-All were members of a tactical unit with a paramilitary command structure operating inside four detention facilities in Baltimore.
+Mosby said 21 of the 25 indicted officers were taken into custody on Tuesday.
+All of them were members of a tactical unit, with a paramilitary command structure, operating inside four detention facilities in Baltimore.

 Mosby said the officers used violence and intimidation to “maintain its dominance and its operational territory” inside the jails.